echicken/node-ax25/README.md

 A KISS &amp; AX.25 stack for node.js.

-This project is incomplete, but is in progress as of September 2013.
-Usage examples will follow once there's more that can be done with this.

-In its current state, this module could be used for things like APRS monitoring and messaging, or anything else that doesn't require connected-mode sessions or flow control.

-Next up is an ax25Session object, to be followed by some kind of ax25Server.
-These will allow stateful sessions with remote systems.
+A work in progress.
+Currently usable for stateless things like APRS and whatever other unconnected-mode stuff you may want to do.

+ax25Session object is next on the list, which will allow for stateful communication and make use of AX.25's flow control junk.

 ---